SeldonIO/seldon-core/docs/getting_started/minikube.md

     ```

 2. Seldon Core uses helm charts to start, which are stored in google storage.
 Use the charts to install the CRD and then the core components.
-Collection of anonymous usage metrics is optional and only enabled using "--set usage_metrics.enabled=true" on the seldon-core-crd chart via [Spartakus](https://github.com/kubernetes-incubator/spartakus).
+Enabling reporting of anonymous usage metrics is optional, see [Usage Reporting](/docs/developer/readme.md#usage-reporting).

     ```bash